QingyangKong/knowledge-dump/git/Git Basics.md

         modified:   firstFile.txt
 ```
+modify the file firstFilat this time point and then ccheck status again.
 New modifications are not automatically added into the stage, this change is under `Changes not staged for commit:` which means this file is not going to be committed in next commit.

 #### 2.4 Commit files